Frequently Asked Questions & Answers!

 An ECD is a highly selective detector for compounds containing Chlorine, Bromine, Fluorine, and some other specific classes of compounds.
 However, the fact is that the ECD is radioactive and requires a very long time to warm up and stabilize.
 This usually takes many hours.
 Which is just not in any way practical for field work.
 For these reasons, we have standardized on the BCD detector.
 The BCD is a non-radioactive detector that is sensitive to Bromine and Chloride containing compounds.
 The BCD is great for most of the environmental pollutants.
 And since the BCD takes only a few minutes to heat up and stabilize, making it perfect for field analyses.
 The BCD is slightly less sensitive than the ECD, but we think it is a better choice.
 In addition, there is no radioactive license to deal with.

 Why do you ask, because if Windows ever crashes, the GC still maintains it´s current conditions.
 We always have our users safety in mind.
-For more power, the GC can be connected to a large computer to collect and process the data using standard Windows networking protocols.
+For more power, the GC can be connected to a large computer to seamlessly collect and process the data using standard Windows networking protocols.
 Best of all, any version of Windows can be installed on that computer.
-So, you can always be up to date and have the latest version of Windows on your computer.
+So, you can always be up to date and use the latest version of Windows on your computer.